Kentucky Colonels: Overview and background

-They were equally famous for publicity stunts, their most famous coming in 1968 when Penny Ann Early, the first licensed female horse racing jockey, was signed to appear in an ABA game (albeit for a few seconds).
+They were equally famous for publicity stunts.
+In 1968, the team signed Penny Ann Early, the first licensed female horse racing jockey.
+In a game on November 27, 1968, Early inbounded the ball to Bobby Rascoe, making her the only woman to ever play in the ABA or NBA.
+A timeout was immediately called, and she was taken out of the game.

+The team's biggest rival was the Indiana Pacers, reflecting their states' prominent college basketball programs.
+The two teams played in the same Eastern Division for the first three seasons before Indiana was reassigned to the Western.
+It was referred to in some circles as the "I-65 Series", referring to the Interstate that connected the two states; the two met five times in the playoffs, with each being the most common opponent played in the postseason.

-The early color of their franchise began to wane during the 1970–71 season, when they signed another Wildcat star in All-American Dan Issel.
-They also dropped the chartreuse green uniforms in favor of a blue and white scheme similar to that of the Wildcats.
-Another abnormality to the Colonels uniform change was that the players' last names on the back had only the first letter capitalized, as opposed to all capital letters, which are almost universally featured on the back of nearly every professional or collegiate basketball uniform which names on the back of jerseys are featured.
+In 1970, the team was sold to a group led by Wendell Cherry and future Governor of Kentucky John Y. Brown Jr., who appointed Mike Storen as general manager.
+Storen fired Gene Rhodes, who had worked as the head coach since the early games of the 1967–68 season, saying Rhodes "is not in the best long-term interest of the team".
+In that year, the team signed another Wildcat star in All-American Dan Issel.
+They also dropped the chartreuse uniforms in favor of a blue and white scheme similar to that of the Wildcats.
+Another abnormality to the Colonels uniform change was that the players' last names on the back had only the first letter capitalized, as opposed to all capital letters, which are almost universally featured on the back of nearly every professional or collegiate basketball uniform where names are featured on the back.
 Issel's signing helped the Colonels become well known as a legitimate basketball team.
 Despite an average record in the regular season, they made a serious run at the 1971 ABA championship.
 They fell just short, however, and lost to the Utah Stars in seven games.